-Interest expense, net of amounts capitalized, was \$6,680,300 and \$6,827,814 for the years ended June 30, 2022 and 2021, respectively.
+Interest expense, inclusive of amounts incurred relative to swaps and net of amounts capitalized, was \$6,025,167 and \$6,680,300 for the years ended June 30, 2023 and 2022, respectively.

 The College also maintains an unsecured line of credit of \$20M with a financial institution to support working capital and general needs of the College.
 This line automatically renews in June of each year on review by the lender together with the College being in compliance with the terms of the agreement.
-The College had not drawn on the line of credit at June 30, 2022 or 2021.
-An additional line of credit available in 2021 was not renewed in 2022.
+The College did not draw on the line of credit during the years ended June 30, 2023 or 2022.

-In January 2022, the Massachusetts Development Finance Agency ("MDFA") Series 2022 bonds were issued in the amount of \$52,010,000 for the purpose of refunding the MDFA Series 2011, Series 2013, and Series 2015B bonds.
+In January 2022, the Massachusetts Development Finance Agency ("MDFA") Series 2022 bonds were issued in the amount of \$52,010,000 for the purpose of refunding prior bonds.
 The MDFA Series 2022 bonds were issued with an original premium of \$11,862,340.
-The College recorded a net loss on refunding of these debt issues (\$798,509) resulting from the net effect of writing off the unamortized premiums and bond issuance costs associated with the prior bonds.
+The College recorded a net loss on refunding of these debt issues of \$798,509 resulting from the net effect of writing off the unamortized premiums and bond issuance costs associated with the prior bonds.